-Generations Property No.1 Trust is an Australian Registered Scheme.
-The responsible entities of the Scheme are incorporated and domiciled in Australia.
+Generations - Growth Trust is an Australian Registered Scheme.
+The Responsible Entity of the Scheme is incorporated and domiciled in Australia.

 The registered office of the Responsible Entity is located at Level 29, 50 Bridge Street, Sydney, NSW 2000.

 Principal Activity